-The European Union has some undeniably important goals on its agenda like ensuring peace and freedom, securing a high standard of living and sustainable economic growth in Europe.
-As part of the latest goal, the EU developed MiFID which stands for the Markets in Financial Instruments Directive.
-To put it simply, it is a directive that aims at creating a regulated market in investment services all over Europe to guarantee full protection for investors and their assets.
+The European Union has some undeniably important goals on its agenda, like ensuring peace and freedom, maintaining a high standard of living, and achieving sustainable economic growth in Europe.
+As part of this last objective, the EU developed MiFID, which stands for the Markets in Financial Instruments Directive.
+Simply put, it is a Directive that aims to create a regulated market in investment services all over Europe, guaranteeing full protection for investors and their assets.

 MiFID came into effect in 2007.
-It was the first regulation of this scale and it certainly could not cover all aspects of the investment sphere right from the beginning.
-What is more, since 2007 the market has, of course, expanded and new financial technologies appeared.
-To keep up with the times the EU released new regulation under the name MiFID II that went into force in 2018.
-Currently, this directive taken together with MiFIR (Markets in Financial Instruments Regulation) covers gaps of previous MiFID and makes the legislation even more integral.
-Talking about MiFIR, in lay terms, it compliments MiFID II and it is mostly about reporting requirements like trade reporting and transaction reporting.
+It was the first regulation on such a scale, and it certainly could not cover all aspects of the investment sphere right from the very beginning.
+What is more, since 2007, the market has, of course, expanded, and new financial technologies have appeared.
+To keep up with the times, the EU released a new regulation under the name of MiFID II, which came into effect in 2018.
+Currently, this Directive, taken together with MiFIR (Markets in Financial Instruments Regulation), covers gaps in the previous MiFID and makes the legislation even more integrated.
+In lay terms, MiFIR complements MiFID II and mostly focuses on business requirements like trade reporting and transaction reporting.

-MiFID II affects all businesses that provide investment services including both banks and non-banks.
-It covers all types of services whether they are advisory services, asset management or broking.
-To put in shortly, all organizations that on frequent and systematic basis perform operations on financial markets are the subjects to MiFID II.
-It is vital to understand that the Directive is not about private investors.
-It is about firms dealing on the account of these private investors.
-Though the Directive sets out a remarkable number of rules to comply with, it is not against investment firms.
-It helps them to ensure the most transparent and useful service for their clients while encouraging the improvement of infrastructure.
+MiFID II affects all businesses that provide investment services, including banks and non-banks.
+It covers all types of financial services, whether they provide advice, asset management, or brokers.
+In short, all organizations that frequently and systematically perform operations within the financial markets are subject to MiFID II.
+It is vital to understand that this Directive does not directly regulate private investors; it is about firms dealing on behalf of these individuals.
+Though the Directive sets out a remarkable number of rules to comply with, it is not opposed to the practices of investment firms.
+Actually, it helps them to ensure they provide the most transparent and useful service for their clients while encouraging the improvement of infrastructure.

-We have already mentioned this word in our article and it is no wonder since MiFID II (MiFIR to be exact) talks about it a lot.
-Businesses must ensure transparency in everything — in how they deal with clients and what they offer them, how they create client database, and what transactions they make and how they report them.
+Not surprisingly, we have already mentioned this word in our article: MiFID II (MiFIR to be exact) talks about transparency a lot.
+Businesses must ensure transparency in everything — in how they deal with clients and what they offer them, how they create a client database, and what transactions they make and how they report them.

-In MiFID II, a lot of emphases is placed on data recording, data security and managing sensitive data.
-For instance, if you talk over the phone with your client, the call must be recorded if it contains any sort of financial advice, whether it involves a transaction or you just recommend some services.
-Data must be protected according to GDRP (General Data Protection Regulation) and the quality of data, their availability and, once again, transparency must be put at top of the list.
-Unfortunately, here we come to another challenge – to be able to record, store, and protect the data in the appropriate way investment firms have to update the technology they use.
+In MiFID II, a lot of emphasis is placed on data recording, data security, and the management of sensitive data.
+For instance, if you talk over the phone with your client and discuss any sort of financial advice, the call must be recorded.
+This includes making transactions or even just recommending a service.
+Data must be protected in accordance with the GDPR (General Data Protection Regulation), and its quality, availability, and, once again, transparency, must be put at the top of the list.
+Unfortunately, herein lies another challenge — investment firms have to update the technology they use to be able to record, store, and properly protect the data.

-In summary, to comply with MiFID II investment firms have to reconsider how they deal with their clients.
-They are obliged to provide services most clearly and transparently and issue reports containing necessary investor-oriented information.
-Investment firms also have to make sure that they record and store data connected to their clients in the most correct and legitimate way.
+In summary, to comply with MiFID II, investment firms have to reconsider how they deal with their clients.
+They are obliged to provide services of the utmost clarity and transparency and issue reports containing necessary investor-oriented information.
+Investment firms also have to make sure that they record and store any client data in a correct and legitimate way.
 These regulations have already proven quite effective.
-The cost of financial services throughout the EU has decreased which made the European market especially appealing for investors.
+The cost of financial services throughout the EU has decreased, which has made the European market especially appealing for investors.